Which headlamp to buy is a BIG QUESTION, and yet we can help you in 5-minutes.

 - BUDGET – OLight Wave H25 or Petzl Nao 2 – the Petzl is much lighter.
 Both are great headlamps for the trail.

 - BEST – Petzl Ultra Rush with regular ACCU 2 battery, or ACCU 4 for more than 7 hours of bright light.
+There’s a new Petzl light that is going to be the ultimate light, based on specs.
+Find it here – DUO S.

 Working on Automobile or Machinery in Dark